-Prerequisites for declaring the conformance of a HI implementation are:
+Prerequisites for declaring the conformance of an HI implementation are:

-- 1. Conformance test success criteria must be met (section 3.4); and - 2.
-Conformance testing must be performed by the vendor whilst observed by the Agency.
+- 1. Conformance test success criteria must be met (section 3.4), and - 2.
+Conformance testing must be performed by the vendor while observed by the Agency.

-The developer then declares the conformance of their health software system (the HI implementation) by submitting a HI declaration of conformity [ADHA2011e] and supporting implementation conformance statement to Services Australia (DevSupport@servicesaustralia.gov.au. ).
+The developer then declares the conformance of their health software system (the HI implementation) by submitting a HI declaration of conformity [ADHA2025e] and supporting implementation conformance statement to Services Australia (DevSupport@servicesaustralia.gov.au).
 The HI declaration of conformity and implementation conformance statement together form a developer's claim of conformance of their HI implementation.

-Services Australia will receive the conformance test summary report from the Agency by the developer.
+Services Australia will receive the conformance test summary report from the Agency.
 Services Australia will examine the conformance test summary report to ensure it supports the developer's claim of conformance of their HI implementation.

-Submission of a HI declaration of conformity and supporting documentation to Services Australia is proof of completion of the CCA tests and is mandated to obtain access to the HI Service.
+Submission of a HI declaration of conformity and supporting documentation to Services Australia is proof of completion of the conformance tests and is mandated to obtain access to the HI Service.
 A health software system that requires access to the HI Service will be granted access only after the successful completion of both the HI conformance tests and the NOC tests.

-The developer may optionally request that the HI implementation be listed in the Australian Register of Conformity.
-Listing the HI implementation in this register is a public declaration of the conformance.
+Listing the HI implementation in this register is the Agency's public declaration of the conformance.